SnowyMouse/invader/README.md

 - [Frequently asked questions]

 ## Staying up-to-date
+Note there is no automatic update mechanism in place of these builds or any notification system.
+You are responsible for ensuring you have the latest Invader build.
+For an explanation, see [Why don't I get notified of updates?].

 To check if you are on an up-to-date version, run one of the tools (e.g. invader-info) with the `-i` parameter.
 On the top of the output is the version number that corresponds to the installation of Invader (e.g.